awsdocs/amazon-redshift-developer-guide/doc_source/r_pg_keywords.md

 The following is a list of Amazon Redshift reserved words\.
 You can use the reserved words with delimited identifiers \(double quotation marks\)\.

+**Note**
+While START and CONNECT are not reserved words, use delimited identifiers or AS if you're using START and CONNECT as table aliases in your query to avoid failure at runtime\.

 For more information, see [Names and identifiers](r_names.md)\.

 ```